rkml14/09-Professional-README-Generator/sampleREADME.md

   ## License
-  Application is covered by the Mozilla Public License 2.0 license
+  Application is covered by the MIT License license

-  More information regarding said license can be found at https://choosealicense.com/licenses/mpl-2.0
+  More information regarding said license can be found at https://choosealicense.com/licenses/mit

   ## Contributing